burntorangejedi/artisan-bot/README.md

    • `/characters list` — List all characters you have claimed (shows class, spec, main role, and main status)
    • `/characters unclaim <character>` — Unclaim a character you previously claimed

-**/guild-roles add** — Admin: Create all class/spec, main, and profession roles **/guild-roles remove** — Admin: Remove all class/spec, main, and profession roles
+**/admin add-roles** — Admin: Create all class/spec, main, and profession roles **/admin remove-roles** — Admin: Remove all class/spec, main, and profession roles

 ---